GangZhao-NOAA/GSILIBS/README.md

 ## 2.1 build required libraries
 With the transition of NOAA GSI/EnKF codes to Github, the origial (outdated) libsrc/ was removed and those libraries will come from the [NCEPLIBS](https://github.com/NOAA-EMC/NCEPLIBS) repository released by [UFS](https://github.com/ufs-community/ufs-weather-model/wiki).
 For how to build NCEPLIBS, please seek helps from the [UFS support forum](https://forums.ufscommunity.org).

+FYI, [Here is a quick summary](NCEPLIBS.md) how we installed NCEPLIBS.

 ## 2.2. build bufrlib and wrfio lib
 This is a temporary solution as NCEPLIBS does not release bufrlib and wrfio lib at the moment.
 You can build these two libraries from the [comgsi/GSILIBS](https://github.com/comgsi/GSILIBS) repo at Github.